Scale length (string instruments): Electric guitar

-Gibson uses a scale length of 24+3/4 in on many of its electric guitars, including the Les Paul, Flying V, Explorer, SG, and ES-335.
+Gibson uses a scale length of 24+3/4 in on most of its electric guitars, including the ES-335, Les Paul, SG, Flying V, and Explorer.
 Gibson has used other scale lengths on various models through the years.
 Gibson's nominal "24.75" in scale length has itself varied, sometimes measuring 24+5/8 or 24+9/16 in depending on the production equipment used.
-As Gibson necks are not often interchangeable, this usually goes unnoticed in practice.
+As Gibson necks are not typically interchangeable, this usually goes unnoticed in practice.